 Common organizational roadblocks to plan for when implementing change:

 - Commitment – Find early adopters who can champion the cause for the organization; strive for individual commitments from all key people.
-Ask people for their input, what do they like, and dislike.
+Ask people for their input on what they like, and dislike.

 - Authority – Get executive involvement, ownership, and engagement.
 Create a situation where the executives can share the vision and answer questions from those that have concerns.